RahulSDeshpande/tyriar.github.io/_posts/2012-04-22-sass-syntactically-awesome-stylesheets.md

 ---
 layout      : post
-title       : "SASS: Syntactically Awesome Stylesheets" tags        : [CSS, HTML, SASS, Visual Studio] preview     : /images/2012/04/22/logo.png socialimage : /images/2012/04/22/logo.png
+title       : "Sass: Syntactically Awesome Stylesheets" tags        : [CSS, HTML, Sass, Visual Studio] preview     : /images/2012/04/22/logo.png socialimage : /images/2012/04/22/logo.png
-primarytag  : SASS
+primarytag  : Sass
-intro       : SASS stands for <a href="http://sass-lang.com/">Syntactically Awesome Stylesheets</a>, yes, I'm quite a fan of the name.
+intro       : Sass stands for <a href="http://sass-lang.com/">Syntactically Awesome Stylesheets</a>, yes, I'm quite a fan of the name.
 It provides us with a much simpler and more elegant way of defining CSS, allowing the creation of more modular and manageable stylesheets.
-SASS has two flavours; SASS-style and SCSS-style, the basic difference being that SASS-style uses indentation to separate code-blocks instead of curly braces.
+Sass has two flavours; Sass-style and SCSS-style, the basic difference being that Sass-style uses indentation to separate code-blocks instead of curly braces.
 The examples used in this post will be using the SCSS-style.
 ---

-{% include post-image.html class="right-col" alt="SASS logo" src="/images/2012/04/22/logo.png" %}
+{% include post-image.html class="right-col" alt="Sass logo" src="/images/2012/04/22/logo.png" %}

 Several years ago, I was playing around with CSS thinking how great it would be if CSS was able to define variables.
 The help it would be just having the ability to define the colours of a site so you don't have random hex values peppered throughout your stylesheet would be huge.
-This problem is what instantly drew me to SASS.
+This problem is what instantly drew me to Sass.

 <div class="clear"><!----></div>